BernhardSilva/BernhardSilva/README.md

 - 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate on a company.
 - 🤔 I’m looking for help with any kind of React & React Native tips.
-- 💬 Ask me about if you want to hire me, or if you want info about React and Node.
+- 💬 Ask me about if you want to hire me, or if you want info about React or Node.
 - 📫 How to reach me: bernhardsilva.com
 - 🏆 2021 goals: Learn React Native and Flutter.
 - ⚡ Fun fact: Last night I was coding in my dreams 😂.